openshift/training/beta-4-setup.md

     rm -rf /var/lib/docker/*
     systemctl start docker
 ```

-## Setting Up the Environment
-### DNS
-You will need to have a wildcard for a DNS zone resolve, ultimately, to the IP
-address of the OpenShift router.
-For this training, we will ensure that the
-router will end up on the OpenShift server that is running the master.
-Go
-ahead and create a wildcard DNS entry for "cloudapps" (or something similar),
-with a low TTL, that points to the public IP address of your master.

-For example:

-    *.cloudapps.example.com.
-300 IN  A 192.168.133.2

-In almost all cases, when referencing VMs you must use hostnames and the
-hostnames that you use must match the output of `hostname -f` on each of your
-nodes.
-By extension, you must at least have all hostname/ip mappings in
-/etc/hosts files or forward DNS should work.

-It is possible to use dnsmasq inside of your beta environment to handle these
-duties.
-See the [appendix on
-dnsmasq](#appendix---dnsmasq-setup) if you can't easily manipulate your existing
-DNS environment.

-### Git
-You will either need internet access or read and write access to an internal
-http-based git server where you will duplicate the public code repositories used
-in the labs.

-### Your Environment
-### Preparing Each VM
-Once your VMs are built and you have verified DNS and network connectivity you
-can:

-* Configure yum / subscription manager as follows:

-        subscription-manager repos --disable="*"
-        subscription-manager repos \
-        --enable="rhel-7-server-rpms" \
-        --enable="rhel-7-server-extras-rpms" \
-        --enable="rhel-7-server-optional-rpms" \
-        --enable="rhel-server-7-ose-beta-rpms"

-    **Note:** You will have had to register/attach your system first.

-* Import the GPG key for beta:

-        rpm --import /etc/pki/rpm-gpg/RPM-GPG-KEY-redhat-beta

-Onn **each** VM:

-1. Install deltarpm to make package updates a little faster:

-        yum -y install deltarpm

-1. Remove NetworkManager:

-        yum -y remove NetworkManager*

-1. Install missing packages:

-        yum -y install wget vim-enhanced net-tools bind-utils tmux git

-1. Update:

-        yum -y update

 ### Grab Docker Images (Optional, Recommended)
 **If you want** to pre-fetch Docker images to make the first few things in your
 environment happen **faster**, you'll need to first install Docker: